 ACU is committed to providing equal access to education for all and providing an experience that will empower students to think critically, ethically and to bring about change in their communities and professions.

 Australian Catholic University is a publicly funded university and we welcome students and staff of all beliefs and backgrounds at our six campuses across Australia.

-ACU graduate success: We are highly ranked by The Good Universities Guide 2016 for getting a full-time job, graduate starting salary and staff qualifications, assuring you a high-quality academic and social experience.
+We are highly ranked by The Good Universities Guide 2018 for Full-Time Employment and Starting Salary, and achieve five stars for Overall Experience, Skills Development and Learner Engagement, assuring you a high-quality academic and social experience.

-Travel the world: ACU is globally connected.
+ACU is globally connected.
 We have relationships with more than 200 universities and educational institutions in over 40 countries around the world.
-More than 1000 ACU students go overseas each year as part of their ACU degree.
+More than 1,000 ACU students go overseas each year as part of their ACU degree.

 We offer excellent degree programs in a number of disciplines.
 These include:

 **Times Higher Education (THE) Young University Rankings 2017